radius-project/docs/docs/content/reference/resource-schema/connector-schema/cache/_index.md

 ---
 type: docs
-title: "Cache connectors"
+title: "Cache links"
 linkTitle: "Cache"
-description: "Learn what cache connectors are available in your application"
+description: "Learn what cache links are available in your application"
 weight: 300
 ---